InteractiveAdvertisingBureau/Global-Privacy-Platform/implementation.md

 10.  **Testing and Monitoring**: Plan for system and end-to-end testing during deployment to ensure the GPP implementation works as expected and that you have sufficient monitoring in place.
 After deployment, establish monitoring processes and regular reviews and testing to ensure continued compliance and proper functioning of your implementation.

-By considering these factors, a company can effectively implement the Global Privacy Platform standard to aid in complying with global privacy regulations.
+By considering these factors, a company can effectively implement the Global Privacy Protocol standard to aid in complying with global privacy regulations.

 ### 1.2 Glossary of Terms <a name="1.2"></a>
 <table><tbody>